Instaclustr has two REST APIs that are available for our customers:

 Both APIs have been available for several months and are in active use by multiple customers.
 Since release, we have been adding features to the API to bring them to parity with the functionality available through our console UI and it’s our intention to make new features available concurrently through the API and UI from here on in.

-Our provisioning API is typically used by customers as part of an automated test suite that create an entire test environment from scratch and destroys it when complete.
-You can find the document for this API here: Provisioning API Article.
+Our provisioning API is typically used by customers as part of an automated test suite that creates an entire test environment from scratch and destroys it when complete.
+You can find the documentation for this API here: Provisioning API Article.

 The operations supported by the API are:

 - Delete cluster